maracuja/scrapy-sandbox/README.md

 # get all the h3s from bbc news
 scrapy crawl bbc

-# get a garbled stream of unicode from Naver™
+# get a bunch of Korean from Naver™
+scrapy crawl naver

+# get a ton of Chinese from Xinhua
 scrapy crawl naver

 ```